Alone Once More [BOOK 3 NOW AVAILABLE ON AMAZON!]

 The story has structure, goals and different arcs that follow naturally and make sense.

-Basically, a 5/5 that would fit among the top 10 on the site. - GreaterGreenRoyal Road★★★★★ 5.0Disclaimer: I have never read a romance novel, and even the stories where I appreciated the romance subplot were pretty much all tragedies.
+P.s.
+Be patient with the first cycles.
+Kaitlyn will probably annoy you at first, but you know that most great stories have a slow start, right? - GreaterGreenRoyal Road★★★★★ 5.0Disclaimer: I have never read a romance novel, and even the stories where I appreciated the romance subplot were pretty much all tragedies.
 So, while I simply cannot believe that this is really a typical romance story, know that you will need to be able to handle some serious emotional punches.
 But the entire premise of this novel pretty much guarantees as much already.

 BUT!
 This is not a story optimised for the feels or to be overly melancholic.
 Instead, it is a truly well-written story about growth you can lose yourself in.
 I mean, I read these 150 chapters in 3 days, while 'officially' at work 1.5 of these days.
 And it is not just the MC that grows, but you might take something out of it yourself.
 I definitively think that I might be able to understand others just that tiny bit better, with the new perspectives I got.
 The only downside is that you will have to go through some awkward/overblown-but-could-easily-be-resolved situations, in the beginning, to set up future growth.